csjcode/course-machinelearning-az/README.md

 * This is all that is requried to preprocess data

 ### 15 - And here is our Data Preprocessing Template!
 8:48

+* We only include libraries we need.
+* See: Preprocessing Template graphic
+* For template we'll remove some of what qwe did so far
+* REMOVE or COMMENT OUT - Taking care of missing data
+* REMOVE or COMMENT OUT - Encoding Category data
+* COMMENT OUT - Feature scaling
+* Every time we start a machine learning model we will copy/paste this template
+*

     Quiz 1: Data Preprocessing 0:00

 ## Section 4: Simple Linear Regression

 ### 17 - How to get the dataset 3:18

 ### 18 - Dataset + Business Problem Description 2:56
 ### 19 - Simple Linear Regression Intuition - Step 1 5:45
 ### 20 - Simple Linear Regression Intuition - Step 2 3:09